skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+>A glossary is a collection of ideas, of clues.
+It does not confront its elusive objects head on, but this collection invites readers to take the long way, trusting that elusive objects (like imaginative journeys and relations) can only be known unexpectedly. - Emilie p.157

+* figure out plan for publication of annotated bibliography: one page? summary at top? print to PDF function? how searchable? is this a database to be built into wordpress site?

 7. generate set of epistemic principles underpinning body-based practice-research, with particular attention on findings, failures and indescribables
 8. generate set of epistemic values in body-based practice-research that transparently and rigorously detail examples of "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]